• Skip to main content

 Best For: Butterflies, moths, bees.

-Also known as “pot marigold”, Calendula is notorious as a bee magnate.
+Also known as “pot marigold”, Calendula is notorious as a bee and butterfly magnate.

 I have never planted borage before, but I plan to for the 2016 season.
 Borage is a rich nectar source for bees, and it’s one of the favorite flowers for bumblebees.
 Borage is an edible herb, and can be added to salads.